keikai/keikai-blog/blog/_posts/2023-11-29-Unlocking_Efficiency_Keikai6.markdown

 </div>

 # Summary
 We hope your projects can benefit from the three features above along with the other 6.0.0-Beta enhancements.
-We would love to hear from you, so feel free to share your feedback with us!
+We would love to hear from you, so feel free to share your feedback with us at info@keikai.io!